Sledge hockey makes the sport accessible to everyone—regardless of their ability

-There’s a great way for sledge hockey players to train and keep in shape.
+Sledge hockey players now have a great way to train and keep in shape.
 Spike, developed by a Norwegian adaptive sports equipment company called Exero, is the perfect vehicle.

 Now there is even more good news: Spike Snow is the newest adaptive winter sports equipment for para-nordic skiing.
 This system allows you to be adventurous on ski tracks and ice rinks.
 The seated sitting position makes Spike Snow suitable for people with a higher degree of disability or who otherwise can’t sit on their knees.

 And if ice is more your thing, Spike Snow is now available with Isvidda skates!
 Easily swap your skis with skates and take Spike Snow out on the ice.
 Combined with the Fischer Race Pro Skate IFP binding, these skates will fit any IFP system.
 It’s the perfect way to train for the sled hockey season.